Liberation Day (Italy): Background

-In Italy, Mussolini's Fascist regime used the term anti-fascist to describe its opponents.
+In Italy, Benito Mussolini's Fascist regime used the term anti-fascist to describe its opponents.
 Mussolini's secret police was officially known as the Organization for Vigilance and Repression of Anti-Fascism.
-During the 1920s in the Kingdom of Italy, anti-fascists, many of them from the labor movement, fought against the violent Blackshirts and against the rise of the fascist leader Benito Mussolini.
-After the Italian Socialist Party (PSI) signed a pacification pact with Mussolini and his Fasces of Combat on 3 August 1921, and trade unions adopted a legalist and pacified strategy, members of the workers' movement who disagreed with this strategy formed Arditi del Popolo.
+During the 1920s in the Kingdom of Italy, Anti-fascists, many of them from the labor movement, fought against the violent Blackshirts and against the rise of the fascist leader Benito Mussolini.
+After the Italian Socialist Party (PSI) signed a pacification pact with Mussolini and his Fasces of Combat on 3 August 1921, and trade unions adopted a legalist and conciliatory strategy, members of the workers’ movement who opposed this approach formed the Arditi del Popolo.

-The Italian General Confederation of Labour (CGL) and the PSI refused to officially recognize the anti-fascist militia and maintained a non-violent, legalist strategy, while the Communist Party of Italy (PCd'I) ordered its members to quit the organization.
-The PCd'I organized some militant groups, but their actions were relatively minor.
+The Italian General Confederation of Labour (CGL) and the Italian Socialist Party (PSI) refused to officially recognize the Anti-fascist militia and instead maintained a non-violent, legalist strategy, while the Communist Party of Italy (PCd'I) ordered its members to quit the organization.
+The PCd'I organized several militant groups, though their actions were relatively limited.

 The Italian anarchist Severino Di Giovanni, who exiled himself to Argentina following the 1922 March on Rome, organized several bombings against the Italian fascist community.
 The Italian liberal anti-fascist Benedetto Croce wrote his Manifesto of the Anti-Fascist Intellectuals, which was published in 1925.
 Other notable Italian liberal anti-fascists around that time were Piero Gobetti and Carlo Rosselli.